 Shops and restaurants, museums and other functions might have slightly adapted opening hours, so make sure to check before going to Prague.

 Where to find the Easter Markets in Prague?

-Old Town Square in Prague.
+- Old Town Square in Prague.
 This is probably the biggest Easter market in Prague.
-There is dance, music and a lot of food and shops to browse around.
+There is dancing, music and a lot of food and shops to browse around.

-I found smaller Easter markets at Kampa Island and in front of the Prague Castle too.
+- I found smaller Easter markets at Kampa Island and in front of Prague Castle too.

 What to see at the Prague Easter Market?

-I had to wait a couple of hours for it to cook, but when the whole roasted ham was ready, I made sure to get me some of that!
+I had to wait a couple of hours for it to cook, but when the whole roasted ham was ready, I made sure to get myself some of that!

 What else to do in Prague for Easter Weekend?

-Stroll around the Jewish quarter and learn about the rich history of town
+- Stroll around the Jewish quarter and learn about the rich history of the town

 What about the Prague weather in April or March?